-Short, multimodal recordings (e.g., audio plus video data, motion tracking, or eye movements), give rich insight into the moment-to-moment characteristics of interaction.
+Short video recordings give rich insight into the moment-to-moment characteristics of interaction.
 The increased context provided by multi-modal recordings helps discern the meaning of each communicative behavior documented.
 Such recordings can be made in nearly any context and each individual video takes little time to collect.
-When richly transcribed, annotated, and paired with intensive ethnographic study, these recordings become potent samples of language development in the studied community that can be used again and again for a wide variety of linguistic and interactional analyses.
+When richly transcribed, annotated, and paired with intensive ethnographic study, these recordings become potent samples of language development in the studied community that can be used again and again for a wide variety of analyses.

 In the Close Study approach, ethnographic work is essential for appropriately situating recording collection, choosing behaviors for analysis, and interpreting data within the realm of normal and relevant behaviors for the studied community.
-In practice, this approach means that decisions on what to study and precisely how to study it are informed by knowledge of daily tasks, typical household relations and responsibilities, attitudes about childrearing, considerations about when children qualify as co-interactants, and what behaviors are expected of children and caregivers in the first years of life.
-In a situation where the researcher is a member of the community under study (e.g., middle-class US researchers investigating language development in middle-class US families), assumptions about what to study and how are implicitly enriched by this knowledge.
-However, when the researcher is a visitor to the community, selecting the right measures and finding ways to compare them to child development outcomes in other sites is an serious challenge.
+In practice, this approach means that decisions on what to study and precisely how to study it are informed by knowledge of daily tasks, household relations and responsibilities, attitudes about childrearing, and what behaviors are expected of children and caregivers in the first years of life.
+In a situation where the researcher is a member of the community under study, assumptions about what to study and how are implicitly enriched by this knowledge.
+However, when the researcher is a visitor to the community, selecting the right measures and finding ways to compare them to child development outcomes in other sites is a serious challenge.

 The drawbacks of the Close Study approach are few but significant.
 First, the time and financial investment needed to gain familiarity with a community and to add detailed, comprehensive annotation and transcription to the gathered recordings limit the feasible sample size of most studies; language development in a handful of focal children may provide many insights, but may take decades of dedicated work to explore in depth.
-Second, while researchers using this method can diligently track a variety of interactional contexts, the anchoring effect of a single video camera or audio recorder on the child (and caregivers) makes it difficult to capture daily activities that involve a lot of free motion (e.g., talking while running around) or talk during activities that are not readily accessible to others, even researchers on close terms with the recorded family (e.g., pre-sleep routines).
-There may be important sources of linguistic information during these hard-to-capture activities.
+Second, while researchers using this method can diligently track a variety of interactional contexts, the anchoring effect of a single video camera on the child (and caregivers) makes it difficult to capture daily activities that involve a lot of free motion (e.g., talking while running around) or activities that are not readily accessible to others (e.g., pre-sleep routines).
 In brief, it is difficult to capture the wide variety of activities involving language across the course of whole waking days.
-Finally, unless a microphone is worn by the child (e.g., Demuth, Culbertson, & Alter, 2006), whispered speech, speech to self, and other quiet but hearable events are difficult to capture from a third-person recording perspective.

 The Panoramic approach